Civil rights icon Rep. John Lewis lies in state at Capitol

 House Speaker Nancy Pelosi called Lewis the “conscience of the Congress" who was “revered and beloved on both sides of the aisle, on both sides of the Capitol.”
 Senate Majority Leader Mitch McConnell praised the longtime Georgia congressman as a model of courage and a “peacemaker.”

-“The arc of the moral universe is long, but it bends toward justice,” McConnell, a Republican, said, quoting the Rev. Martin Luther King Jr. “But that is never automatic.
+“The arc of the moral universe is long, but it bends toward justice,” McConnell, a Republican, said Monday, quoting the Rev. Martin Luther King Jr. “But that is never automatic.
 History only bent toward what’s right because people like John paid the price.”

 Lewis died July 17 at the age of 80.
 Born to sharecroppers during Jim Crow segregation, he was beaten by Alabama state troopers during the civil rights movement, spoke ahead of King's “I Have a Dream” speech at the 1963 March on Washington and was awarded the Medal of Freedom by the nation's first Black president in 2011.